Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Method of subgraphs and conformal 3-point correlators in momentum space

 In position space, the product of two operators can be expanded

 in which we define $x^\mu\equiv x_{1}^\mu-x_2^\mu$ for brevity.
-The above OPE is convergent in the regions without any other operator insertions.
+The above OPE is convergent in the regions where no other operators are inserted.
 In the short distance limit $x\rightarrow 0$, the $\cO_3$-dependent part in the OPE is dominated by

 Applying the above OPE in the conformal scalar 3-point correlator (\ref{3pt}), it leads to